Skip to content

 Treating UTIs

-Bladder infections are typically treated with 3-7 days of antibiotics.
+UTIs are typically treated with antibiotics.
 It can take a day or two after starting the antibiotic for your symptoms to improve.
+Your provider will prescribe the right antibiotics to treat your specific infection.
+Most cases resolve quickly, but it’s important to finish the full course, even if symptoms improve.

 Your provider may prescribe a pain reliever called phenazopyridine (Pyridium) that can help with symptoms of pain with urination, increased urge to urinate, and frequent urination.
 You can also try over the counter medications like AZO and drinking more water to help with these symptoms.